 The Department of Music recognizes students who demonstrate exceptional promise in their discipline by awarding them departmental honors upon graduation.
 To graduate with honors, the student must:

-- Maintain a cumulative grade point average of 3.50 or higher in all music courses applicable to the degree.
+- Maintain a minimum cumulative GPA of 3.50 all music courses applicable to the degree;

 - Meet the requirements for Graduation with Honors.
 These include:

-- A cumulative GPA of 3.50 or higher in all college work attempted at both UAA and at all other accredited institutions attended and for all courses used to fulfill the degree program.
+- A minimum cumulative GPA of 3.50 in all college work attempted at both UAA and at all other accredited institutions attended and for all courses used to fulfill the degree program.

 - Completion of at least 30 academic credits at this institution.

-- Complete MUS A462, which includes a senior recital, with a grade of B or above.
+- Complete MUS A462, which includes a senior recital, with a minimum grade of B;

 Bachelor of Arts Music majors may, upon successful completion of MUS A262 with a grade of A, offer an honors performance for faculty adjudicators selected by the department chair and the candidate.